akgunberk/akgunberk.github.io/_posts/2025-12-26-startin-a-new-journey-on-music-theory-modes.md

 Since I want to truly understand music this time—and who knows, maybe even become a composer someday—I decided to dig into the mathematical side of music with the help of AI.

 I started learning music theory in the following order:

-• Notes and the chromatic scale (of course!
-A, B, C, D, E, F, G—easy as pie)
+- Notes and the chromatic scale (of course!
+A, B, C, D, E, F, G — easy as pie)
-• Notes on the fretboard
+- Notes on the fretboard
-• Standard guitar tuning and the reasoning behind it
+- Standard guitar tuning and the reasoning behind it
-• Intervals (m2, M2, m3, M3, P4, tritone, P5, m6, M6, m7, M7, octave)
+- Intervals (unison, m2, M2, m3, M3, P4, tritone, P5, m6, M6, m7, M7, octave)
-• Interval shapes on the guitar
+- Interval shapes on the guitar
-• Major diatonic scale construction
+- Major diatonic scale construction
-• Triads and inversions
+- Triads and inversions
-• Minor diatonic scale construction
+- Minor diatonic scale construction
-• A minor pentatonic scale (position 1)
+- A minor pentatonic scale (position 1)
-• Modes
+- Modes

 Almost a month has passed since I started, and at some point I decided to share my learning journey here.
 Writing about what I learn helps me understand the concepts better.